 Step 4.
 Consolidate your debts

-A debt consolidation loan can improve your credit score by helping you pay your bills on time.
+A consolidation loan can improve your credit score by helping you pay your bills on time.

 Step 5.
 Seek help from a credit counsellor